 Key contribution:

-• Critical fluid modeling: solved a long-standing debate in molecular simulations for near-critical fluids by incorporating long-range dispersion, enabling high-fidelity modeling in these regimes.
+• Critical fluid modeling: solved a long-standing debate in molecular simulations for near-critical or supercritical fluids by incorporating long-range dispersion, enabling high-fidelity modeling and density fluctuation/correlation length extraction in these regimes.

 • Nonequilibrium dynamics: characterized the molecular mechanisms behind order-disorder transitions and heterogeneous dynamics in shear-thickening colloidal suspensions, validated against experimental XPCS data.